House sends Senate bill to avert government shutdown

 The House on Saturday approved a “clean” stopgap funding bill to avert a government shutdown, sending the legislation to the Senate for consideration hours before the midnight funding deadline.

-The measure would keep the government funded at current spending levels for 45 days and it includes $16 billion in disaster relief — matching the figure the White House included in a supplemental request.
+The measure would keep the government funded at current spending levels through Nov.
+17 and it includes $16 billion in disaster relief — matching the figure the White House included in a supplemental request.
 It does not include Ukraine aid or border policy changes.

 The chamber cleared the stopgap bill in an overwhelmingly bipartisan 335-91 vote hours after Speaker Kevin McCarthy (R-Calif.) rolled out the proposal.
 One Democrat and 90 Republicans voted against the measure.